addisonpletcher/GDS_YukonDelta/README.md

 ![alt text](https://justfunfacts.com/wp-content/uploads/2017/08/yukon-river.jpg)

 ### Summary
-This project seeks to understand the timing and extent of ice breakup as it relates to travel between local communities in the Yukon Delta.
+This project seeks to understand the differences in using SAR vs Optical Imagery for water classification.
+Overarchingly, this will aid in future work regarding timing and extent of ice breakup as it relates to travel between local communities in the Yukon Delta.
 Understanding where travel corridors exist during periods of melting/freezing is important to the safety of those traveling.

 ### Problem Statement
 Seasonal variability of river ice breakup alters accessibility throughout the region, and climate change stands to exacerbate these timing changes in the future.
+Radar data has potential to offer unique results, as optical imagery of the area was often obscured by clouds.

 ### Datasets
 Earth Observation Imagery: Optical Imagery via Sentinel-2 and SAR Imagery via Sentinel-1